-This website is a continuation of the book «Eternal Grief» and a space for further work on its central theme: the nature of suffering.
+This website is a continuation of the book "Perpetual Sorrow" and a space for further work on its central theme: the nature of suffering.
 Here we publish research, articles, and materials, gather knowledge, and unite those who consider reducing pain an ethical necessity.
 We do not provide psychological help and do not promote violence.
 This is a research and educational project about understanding suffering and finding ways to reduce it.

 About Suffering